m-doughty/Raku-Tokenizers/README.md

 ## DESCRIPTIONS

+**Note: This module has some build issues before 0.1.3 due to my poor understanding of zef & Build.rakumod.
+It should work post 0.1.3 without issues.**

 Tokenizers provides a high-level interface for interacting with Huggingface Tokenizers, based on my C ABI wrapper for it, [tokenizers-ffi](https://github.com/m-doughty/tokenizers-ffi).

 You must have a C compiler, the Rust compiler, and GNU Make installed to use this module.